metablaster/WindowsFirewallRuleset/Modules/Ruleset.Firewall/Help/en-US/Import-FirewallRule.md

 Build date: 2020/02/15

 The Following modifications by metablaster August 2020:

-1.
-Applied formatting and code style according to project rules 2.
+1. Applied formatting and code style according to project rules
-Added parameter to target specific policy store
+2. Added parameter to target specific policy store
-3.
-Separated functions into their own scope
+3. Separated functions into their own scope
-4.
-Added function to decode string into multi line
+4. Added function to decode string into multi line
-5.
-Added parameter to let specify directory
+5. Added parameter to let specify directory
-6.
-Added more output streams for debug, verbose and info 7.
+6. Added more output streams for debug, verbose and info
-Changed minor flow and logic of execution
+7. Changed minor flow and logic of execution
-8.
-Make output formatted and colored
+8. Make output formatted and colored
-9.
-Added progress bar
+9. Added progress bar

 December 2020:

-1.
-Rename parameters according to standard name convention 2.
+1. Rename parameters according to standard name convention
-Support resolving path wildcard pattern
+2. Support resolving path wildcard pattern

-TODO: Remoting not finished

 ## RELATED LINKS